alex-edwards-44/alex-edwards-44.github.io/essays/design-patterns.md

 Even our Navbar behavior, dynamically highlighting the active page and adapting based on login status, mirrors the Strategy Pattern: different behaviors triggered based on the user's current state.
 These patterns helped us structure the project cleanly, even while working locally without a deployed backend.
 They gave us the flexibility to add features like an Edit Profile page, Jam Session scheduling, and eventually an Admin Dashboard without rewriting core logic.

+## Why Design Patterns Matter Across Software Engineering

+Design patterns are important because they allow developers from different backgrounds and companies to communicate using the same ideas.
+When someone mentions a "Singleton", it instantly sets expectations about how the code should behave.
+Patterns help organize complex systems, prevent common mistakes, and make large projects easier to scale.
+Without design patterns, projects would not only take longer to build, but they would also become much harder to collaborate on, maintain, and improve over time.

 ## Patterns Aren't Shortcuts — They're Roadmaps

 Early on, I thought design patterns would restrict creativity.
 Now, I understand they amplify it.
 Patterns don't eliminate problem-solving — they focus on it.
 A big part of software engineering today is finding optimal solutions that already exist and adapting these design patterns.
 As software engineers, we often face similar problems repeatedly.